iqb-berlin/testcenter/README.md

 * Files MUST use only UTF-8 without BOM for PHP code. ([PSR-1](https://www.php-fig.org/psr/psr-1/))
 * Files SHOULD either declare symbols (classes, functions, constants, etc.) or cause side-effects (e.g. generate output, change .ini settings, etc.) but SHOULD NOT do both. ([PSR-1](https://www.php-fig.org/psr/psr-1/))

+### various rules

+* always a white line below function signature
+* use typed function signature as of php 7.1, arrays can be used as type, but will be replaced by typed array classes once